The Problem with Employer-Provided Life Insurance

 It’s Cheap.
 It’s Easy.
 But it’s Just Not Enough.

 Your group policy may provide enough coverage for you at a reasonable price.
 Many do.
-But there may be restrictions and limits to the coverage that negatively affect you later, such as:
+However, there may be restrictions and limits to the coverage that create roadblocks that you wouldn’t see with individual life insurance.
+Unfortunately, these things can negatively affect you later.
+Here are some of the problems you might run into:

-- Limits on coverage – Some policies limit the amount of coverage you can take out.
+- Limits on coverage — Some policies limit the amount of coverage you can take out.
 This is because the guaranteed issue design of the policy (no one is declined).
 It’s often based on some multiple of your income.
-If you want more, you’ll usually have to go outside the company’s policy.
+If you want additional coverage, you’ll usually have to go outside the company’s policy and purchase supplemental coverage.
+This means more premium payments for you.

-- Restrictions on benefits – Many group life policies do not include additional benefits such as accelerated death benefit, disability waiver or child term riders.
+- Restrictions on benefits — Many group life policies do not include additional benefits such as accelerated death benefit, disability waiver, or child term riders.
+Many of the policies included in benefits packages only offer basic coverages.
+It’s very likely you could get better life insurance protection without your payments being much higher with individual coverage.

 - You have little control — If your employer reduces the benefits or drops the group policy entirely, you could be left with no life insurance.

-- Terminations or layoffs – Let’s face it, these things happen despite how strongly we believe in our relationship with our employer.
-It’s business and sometimes that means letting good people go.
-Even if it leaves them with no life insurance.
+- Terminations or layoffs — Let’s face it, these things happen despite how strongly we believe in our relationship with our employer.
+It’s business and sometimes that means letting good people go, even if it leaves them without the employer-provided group life insurance.

 If your only form of life insurance protection is through your company’s policy, you’re not alone.
-Four of every ten married couples who have life insurance only have group coverage, according to LIFE Happens.org.
-But it’s absolutely, without a doubt, better than having no coverage at all.
+As you read above, 40% of married couples only have their group plan in place rather than having individual life insurance.

 Take the time now to find out what options you have with your group coverage.
 You may find that it offers portability and conversion.
 If so, ask how much it would cost you to take it if you leave.
-Or you may realize you need something else, like a personal term life policy.
+Or you may realize you need an individual policy, like a term life insurance policy.
 Compare costs and see which option saves you the most money and provides peace of mind.